 If you can make the diagnosis early, you may be able to avoid the process of stiffness.

 Treatment option for Shoulder pain includes.

-- In Acute Phase Shoulder mobilization of grade 1 & 2 in the pain-free range are beneficial.
-2nd Phase treatment includes Shoulder mobilization of grade 3 & 4, Mobilization with movement (MWM) style techniques, and End Range mobilization, it will not only restore joint range, but also stretches the peri-articular structures, & reduce the shoulder pain.
+In the Acute Phase, Shoulder mobilization of grades 1 & 2 in the pain-free range is beneficial.
+2nd Phase treatment includes Shoulder mobilization of grade 3 & 4, Mobilization with movement (MWM) style techniques, and End Range mobilization, it will not only restore joint range, but also stretches the peri-articular structures, & reduce shoulder pain.

-- Pendulum exercise.
-It will help calm the pain down as well as maintain the shoulder joint mobility.
+Pendulum exercise.
+It will help calm the pain down as well as maintain shoulder joint mobility.